-The curious timbres, expressive noises, and kinetic structures of my electro-acoustic music explore the dramatic physicality of sound, shifting interpersonal dynamics, and associations with the familiar and the strange.
-Wet Ink, Talea, String Orchestra of Brooklyn, Spektral Quartet, Fonema Consort, Weston Olencki, Nico Couck, and others have performed her music.
+The curious timbres, expressive noises, and kinetic structures of my electroacoustic music explore the dramatic physicality of sound, shifting interpersonal dynamics, and associations with the familiar and the strange.
+Wet Ink, Talea, String Orchestra of Brooklyn, Spektral Quartet, Fonema Consort, Weston Olencki, Nico Couck, and others have performed my music.
 I'm excited about recent and coming-soon projects with the LA Philharmonic's Green Umbrella series, Internationales Musikinstitut Darmstadt, the CSO’s MusicNOW, Third Coast Percussion, Ensemble Dal Niente, and Distractfold Ensemble’s Linda Jankowska.

-As a bassoonist and improviser, I amplifies my instrument and employ a flexible electronics set-up.
+As a bassoonist and improviser, I amplify my instrument and employ a flexible electronics setup.
 My debut solo album garnered praise in The Wire (“Bassoon colossus”) and Downbeat (“seriously bold leaps for the bassoon”).
 Collaboration is central to my practice, and I perform regularly with my long-standing ensembles Pretty Monsters, Architeuthis Walks on Land, and Till by Turning.

-My dissertation - for the DMA in composition at Northwestern University - documents and analyzes Anthony Braxton’s Trillium J: The Non-Unconfessionables.
+My dissertation - for the DMA in composition at Northwestern University - documents and analyzes Anthony Braxton’s opera Trillium J: The Non-Unconfessionables.